Skip to main content

 • Each scope is trained and scored separately.

-• Please note: if only a single modeling scope is used, the data provider may use a dummy value or leave this field empty.
+• If only a single modeling scope is used, you can leave this field with a dummy value or empty.

-• The common use for this field is if the data provider has data that was collected from different brands and the attributes don't have the same meaning.
-In that example, each brand would probably be its own scope.
+• The common use for this field is when the data provider has data collected from different brands and the attributes don't have the same meaning.
+In that example, each brand would be its own scope.

-• It can also be used if models were retrained and the vector space changed — in this case the scope could be the version number of the model.
+• It can also be used if models were retrained and the vector space changed — the scope could then be the version number of the model.

 • embed_0 to embed_nFloat vector | non-null